The Division of Nutritional Sciences offers a Global Health Minor for undergraduate students.

 Upon completion of the Global Health Minor, students are able to:

-3. Experiential Learning Opportunity: ELOs must be at least 8 weeks in duration, located/working with a resource-limited or underserved setting/population, and relevant to a global health issue of interest to the student.
-The Global Health Program offers three programs that meet these criteria in Tanzania, Zambia, and India.
-Some students opt to complete an Independent ELO, which requires review by the Global Health Program staff.
+- Experiential Learning Opportunity: ELOs must be at least 8 weeks in duration, located/working with a resource-limited or underserved setting/population, and relevant to a global health issue of interest to the student.
+Most Global Health Minors complete an Independent ELO, which requires review by the DNS Petition Review Team.
+Please review the forms and details on this page and reach out to DNS Student Services with any questions.

 A diagram of the requirements for the Global Health minor